kliu128/kliu.io/content/post/why-have-exposure-notifications-failed.md

 +++
-title = "Why Have Exposure Notifications Failed?" date = 2020-07-30T10:44:30-04:00 description = "Exposure notifications, or contact tracing apps, have failed.
+title = "Why Have Exposure Notifications Failed?" date = 2020-07-30T10:44:30-04:00 summary =  "Exposure notifications, or contact tracing apps, have failed.
 It’s been months since I wrote my previous post on contact tracing, and yet here’s what I see when I try to download an app." draft = false toc = false categories = []